 - produces no more than 1,500 watts final output

-In addition, mopeds are capable of a maximum speed of 30 miles per hour on a flat surface with no more than a one percent (1%) grade in any direction.2
+In addition, mopeds are capable of a maximum speed limit of 30 miles per hour on level ground with no more than a one percent (1%) grade in any direction.2

 1.3.
 Electric bikes vs. mopeds